webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - **Versioning-Enabled**: once enabled, cannot change back to non-version state, only suspend.
   - **Versioning-Suspended**: bucket has been versioned, but suspended.
 - **S3 Website**
-  - low cost solution to web hosting.
+  - static only(no server). low cost solution to web hosting.
   - **CORS (cross-origin resource sharing)**
     - XML document with rules that identify the origins that are allowed to access your bucket.
   - ![S3 CORS](img/S3_cors.PNG)